sergiocasero/crossmint_challenge/README.md

 ### Why phase 1 is implemented with a different approach?

-Just to demonstrate algorithm skills, I've decided to write the first phase with a simple algorithm with O(n*m) complexity, where n is the row number and m the cols one
+Just to demonstrate "algorithm skills", I've decided to write the first phase with a simple algorithm with O(n*m) complexity, where n is the row number and m the cols one

 ### Why the "delay" in the function?